Shravsridhar/INFO-7374/README.md

 • It contains the final recommended model for the multi layer perceptron along with the settings and performance.

+mlp compare.xlsv:

+• Excel contains the readings obtained while comparing different sets of parameters.

+• The readings for each type are recorded and stored in separate sheets within this excel.

 compare_lr.ipynb:

 • Sample of comparison and plot made from recordings